Doctor0Evil/conker-live-and-uncut-fan/docs/100-objects-continued.md

 99. **Directive:** Design a system for toggling game rules and variables (e.g., zombie density, hazard timers, friendly fire) via a configuration file (`gameplay_config.json`) or console commands to facilitate rapid playtesting and balancing.
 100. **Objective:** After generating a greybox for a map, create a playtesting checklist specific to that map (e.g., `beach_dead_playtest_checklist.md`) that covers all unique features (e.g., "Can you destroy Fence 1?", "Does the Fire Imp spawn correctly?").

+Building upon the foundational work laid out in the previous 100 objectives, and specifically integrating the now‑first‑class status of **Fortress** and **Alien Base**, the following research topics and engineering directives are designed to ensure the fan‑made *Conker: Live & Uncut* not only replicates the **N64 *Bad Fur Day* multiplayer feel** but surpasses the limitations of the original hardware and the compromised *Live & Reloaded* release.

+These items are structured to train AI‑Chat agents to produce code that balances **exact preservation of N64 game mechanics** (timing, collision, input response) with **modern scalability** (16+ players, dense AI hordes, high particle counts) while operating within a reasonable memory budget (e.g., 512 MB RAM) and without reliance on emulation.

+---

 ### 101–120: Core Gameplay Fidelity & N64 Mechanical Preservation

 101. **Research Question:** What is the exact acceleration curve, friction value, and air control coefficient of Conker's movement in the N64 *Bad Fur Day* engine?
 Provide a mathematical model to be implemented in modern physics engines (PhysX/Godot Physics/Jolt) to ensure the "floaty" yet snappy N64 platforming feel is preserved.